 Beyond a street to explore, the Project stays true to its mission by offering group tours, lectures, art workshops, and various other events to engage the community.

 Also, one of the houses, the Number House, is an art experience not only on the street but inside as well.
 The former home now houses a gift shop that includes handmade items as well as galleries that showcase local artists and photographers.

-Don’t just take my word for it, though!
-Make sure to cross number 30 off of your #MIAwesomeList and check it out for yourself.
+Don’t just take my word for it, though… check it out for yourself!
 You may just see a toilet or two, a jet ski, or a few cribs that are now repurposed into a larger community initiative set on bringing people together.
-Make a day of it and grab your camera, then head to 3600 Heidelberg St. in Detroit.
+Make a day of it and grab your camera, then head to 3600 Heidelberg Street in Detroit.

 Seriously, don’t go off of what I’ve seen on my visit because chances are when you get there the constantly evolving installment will be different again.

 Have you ever visited the Heidelberg Project?
 What’s the quirkiest thing you saw?
 Let us know in the comments!